endormi/tilux/CHECKLIST.md

 - [x] - Monitoring (memory)

 ## In progress
+- [ ] - Add the ability to run the script instantly when running interactively e.g. misc 1
 - [ ] - Misc.
 (IP Pinging)
 - [ ] - Monitoring (server monitoring)